teamforage/tax-calc-take-home/README.md

 You will be writing a tax calculation engine that Forage API consumers could use to determine the amount of taxes to charge an order that is being paid for with SNAP.
 This exercise shows you a challenge Forage has solved for our customers.
 Feel free to implement your solution in whichever language you feel most comfortable with.
 To get started,

 1. Clone this repository.
-1. Implement the Required Solution below.
+2. Implement the Required Solution below.
+3. Test your solution.
-1. Push your code changes to a private repository hosted by you on github.
+4. Push your code changes to a private repository hosted by you on github.
-1. Email your interviewer to invite them to your private repo and to schedule a code review.
+5. Email your interviewer to invite them to your private repo and to schedule a code review.
-1. Do a live code review with your interviewer.
+6. Do a live code review with your interviewer.

 ## Background Information
 The USDA FNS governs the [SNAP](https://www.fns.usda.gov/snap/supplemental-nutrition-assistance-program) program and has a number of restrictions in place around spending SNAP: